 As water and wastewater management becomes increasingly important to the sugar industry, companies can use new technologies to decrease wastewater management costs and reduce their environmental impact.

 Recent advances in microbial fuel cell technology enable treatment of high-brix (high COD) wastewater, which until now required dilution and/or hauling.
-By reducing COD, TSS, nitrogen and color, BioElectrochemical Treatment enables direct discharge, permit compliance, and more efficient downstream treatment.
+By reducing COD, TSS, nitrogen and color, BioElectrochemical Treatment enables direct discharge, permit compliance, and more efficient downstream treatment for sugar industry wastewater.

 Sofia Babanova